 -the par 3 seventeenth

--and of course the majestic par 5 closing hole- running right along the cliffs.
+-and of course the majestic par 5 closing hole- running right along the cliffs (see pic mid page).

 The clubhouse at Sebonack is also impressive.

-As such it is a wonderful course, that not many will see.
-If you do get the chance to play just make sure you play off the appropriate tee!
+But if you do get the chance to play there just make sure you play off the appropriate tee!

 Despite it's relative youth Sebonack hosted the Women's U.S. Open in 2013, however limited access to the site may preclude other significant events being hosted there.